 If you are looking for a fall appetizer, this autumn harvest charcuterie board is a show-stopper!
 A fall grazing board is a great way to include all your favorite fall flavors.
 Mix pumpkin spice and maple, add in seasonal autumn produce like pears, apples, and figs for a Thanksgiving appetizer that is easy and quick to make.
-This post includes step-by-step instructions on how to make the best fall charcuterie boar.
+This post includes step-by-step instructions on how to make the best fall charcuterie board.
 In addition, there is a list of possible ingredients that are interchangeable, so you can use what you have at home.

 I am always looking for new recipes to spice up my holidays, flavorful meals that look great and taste even better.
 I love planning fall menus while my kids decorate the house with thanksgiving crafts.
 It is a family tradition that fills our home with holiday spirit.